okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js/main/index.md

 1. Go to `http://localhost:8080`.
 The static-spa application page appears with a custom login form.
 Application status details appear to the right of the page.

 1. Sign in with a user from your org assigned to the app integration.
-The static-spa application page appears and displays the user's info and access token details on the page.
+The static-spa application page appears and displays the user's info and access token details.

 > **Note:** You can also configure an embedded Sign-In Widget use-case or a redirect use-case by updating the configuration details in the application.
 Click `Edit Config` to make those changes.
 For more information, see the [static-spa sample](https://github.com/okta/okta-auth-js/tree/master/samples/generated/static-spa#configuring).